 What's S.U.P.?
 (Single-Use Plastics): Youth and Community Creating Change

-Led by the Center for Alaskan Coastal Studies, schools and businesses across the Kenai Peninsula in Alaska will initiate zero waste and green initiatives, coupled with marine debris education.
-Schools will measure waste generated and identify solutions, while also executing local cleanups to measure and understand debris and its impacts.
+Led by the Center for Alaskan Coastal Studies, schools and businesses across the Kenai Peninsula in Alaska initiated zero waste and green initiatives, coupled with marine debris education.
+Schools measured waste generated and identified solutions, while also executing local cleanups to measure and understand debris and its impacts.

 Project Dates: August 2018 - December 2019

 With the support of a NOAA Marine Debris Program Prevention grant, the Center for Alaskan Coastal Studies (CACS) expanded on their zero-waste program in schools and businesses across the Kenai Peninsula, including Homer, Seward, and other communities, integrated new schools and shared new information.

 What is the project and why is it important?

 Many businesses and schools in Alaska use a large amount of single-use plastics, from lunch trays and plastic utensils, to plastic bags and straws.
 This increases stress on landfills, while also creating the potential for the introduction of new marine debris if there is not proper waste disposal infrastructure available.

 Experienced teachers and classes assisted new teachers in implementing zero-waste campaigns in their classrooms and on their campuses, measuring the amount and type of waste they generated, and identified opportunities to make changes and reduce waste.
 As with previous years, students also had the opportunity to participate in local cleanups at small communities on Kachemak Bay, with further remote cleanups at Gore Point and on Augustine Island.